Hari0810/FTMR-FPGA/README.md

 This project seeks to be a proof-of-concept for the following:

-- Prove that Functional Triple Modular Redundancy can improve the reliability of data collection in a space-like environment with moderate disturbances
+- Prove that Functional Triple Modular Redundancy can improve the reliability of data collection in a near-space-like environment with moderate disturbances
 - Implement typical microcontroller digital protocols in hardware
 - Offer an insight into affordable means to produce space-grade hardware